Rudy Giuliani: Attempts to get Ukraine to carry out investigations

-Since at least May 2019, Giuliani has been urging Ukraine's newly elected president, Volodymyr Zelensky, to investigate the oil company Burisma, whose board of directors once included Joe Biden's son Hunter Biden, and to check for irregularities in Ukraine's investigation of Paul Manafort.
-He said such investigations would benefit his client's defense, and that his efforts had Trump's full support.
+Since at least May 2019, Giuliani urged Ukraine's president, Volodymyr Zelenskyy, to investigate oil company Burisma, whose board once included Joe Biden's son Hunter Biden, and check for irregularities in Ukraine's investigation of Paul Manafort.
+He said such investigations would benefit his client's defense, and that his efforts had Trump's support.
 Toward this end, Giuliani met with Ukrainian officials throughout 2019.
-In July 2019, Buzzfeed News reported that two Soviet-born Americans, Lev Parnas and Igor Fruman, were liaisons between Giuliani and Ukrainian government officials in this effort.
-Parnas and Fruman, prolific Republican donors, have neither registered as foreign agents in the United States, nor been evaluated and approved by the State Department.
-Giuliani responded, "This (report) is a pathetic effort to cover up what are enormous allegations of criminality by the Biden family."
-Yet by September 2019, there had been no clear evidence of wrongdoing by the Bidens.
+In July 2019, BuzzFeed News reported that Soviet-born Americans, and Igor Fruman and Lev Parnas, were liaisons between Giuliani and Ukrainian government officials in this effort.
+Parnas and Fruman, prolific Republican donors, neither registered as foreign agents in the United States nor were approved by the State Department.
+Giuliani responded that the report was "a pathetic effort to cover up what are enormous allegations of criminality by the Biden family".
+By September 2019, there had been no evidence of wrongdoing by the Bidens.

-As of October 1, 2019, Giuliani hired former Watergate prosecutor Jon Sale to represent him in the House Intelligence Committee's impeachment investigation.
-The committee also issued a subpoena to Giuliani asking him to release documents related to the Ukraine scandal.
-The New York Times reported on October 11, 2019, that the United States Attorney for the Southern District of New York, which Giuliani had once led, was investigating him for violating lobbying laws related to his activities in Ukraine.
-The following month, Bloomberg News reported that the investigation could extend to bribery of foreign officials or conspiracy, and The Wall Street Journal reported Giuliani was being investigated for a possible profit motive in a Ukrainian natural gas venture.
-Giuliani has denied having any interest in a Ukrainian natural gas venture.
-In late November, the Wall Street Journal reported that federal prosecutors had just issued subpoenas to multiple associates of Giuliani to potentially investigate certain individuals, apparently including Giuliani, on numerous potential charges, including money laundering, obstruction of justice, conspiracy to defraud the United States, making false statements to the federal government, and mail/wire fraud.
+In October 2019, Giuliani hired former Watergate prosecutor Jon Sale to represent him in the House Intelligence Committee's impeachment investigation.
+The committee issued a subpoena to Giuliani asking him to release documents related to the Ukraine scandal.
+The New York Times reported on October 11, 2019, that the U.S. attorney for the Southern District of New York, was investigating him for violating lobbying laws related to his activities in Ukraine.
+Bloomberg News reported that the investigation could extend to bribery of foreign officials or conspiracy, and The Wall Street Journal reported Giuliani was being investigated for a possible profit motive in a Ukrainian gas venture.
+Giuliani denied having any interest in the venture.
+Federal prosecutors issued subpoenas to associates of Giuliani to investigate individuals, apparently including Giuliani, on potential charges, including money laundering, obstruction of justice, conspiracy to defraud the US, and mail/wire fraud.